 Using Reddit is all about link submissions and voting.
 Let’s find out how we can submit a link and what we can do after that.

 2.1 Submitting a link

-For each sub-reddit, you can submit either a URL (the Submit a new link button), or a text post (the Submit a new text post button).
-You can find these buttons either on your front page or on the right side of each sub-reddit.
-Once you click it, you're presented with a simple form with few fields where you can specify a title, url, a subreddit (if you've come here through the front page) and a text (if you've clicked the "Submit a new text post" button).
+For each subreddit, you can submit either a URL (the Submit a new link button) or a text post (the Submit a new text post button).
+You can find these buttons either on your front page or on the right side of each subreddit.
+Once you click it, you’re presented with a simple form with a few fields where you can specify a title, URL, a subreddit (if you’ve come here through the front page), and text (if you’ve clicked the “Submit a new text post” button).